 First up is this listing from Kay – 0.93 Carat H-SI2 Good Cut Princess Diamond

-This particular diamonds has an excessive depth of 82.0% and a massive table of 80.0%.
+This particular diamond has an excessive depth of 82.0% and a massive table of 80.0%.
 This means the diamond will face up significantly smaller than another princess cut of similar carat weight.
-When you see overly deep diamonds or excessively large table facets, those are tell tale signs of cutters trying maximize the yield from a rough diamond at the expense of cut quality.
+When you see overly deep diamonds or excessively large table facets, those are tell tale signs of cutters trying to maximize the yield from a rough diamond at the expense of cut quality.